chrisvasqm/digitalocean-droplet/README.md

-# Digital Ocean Droplet App
+# Docker + Node + TypeScript Demo

-Demostration project to try out how it would be to deploy a Node.js API using Digital Ocean's Droplet Virtual Machines.
+Demostration project to show how to dockerize a Node.js API using TypeScript.

 ## Requirements 🛑

 1. Node
 2. Code editor/IDE
 3. pnpm
+4. Docker

 ## Getting started 👨🏻‍💻

+### Running the server locally:

 - Install all the dependencies from this project: